 I advise you to visit me in my office hours at least once before the midterm and at least once after the midterm.
-To encourage you, I will give you 10 points extra credit for a 5-10 minute chat once before the midterm and once after the midterm.
+To encourage you, I will give you 10 points extra credit for a 5-10 minute chat once before week 8 and once before the final.
 This can be in office hours, by appointment or by phone/Skype.
 Additional office hour visits are welcome & encouraged, but you max out at 20 extra credit points for them.